Chapter Five

 "Fine," we say.

-After dinner, I clean up the table as Dinah is upstairs, getting ready for work.
+After dinner, I clean the table while Dinah is upstairs getting ready for work.
 As soon as I finish cleaning, I sit with Ruby in the parlour.
 Dinah comes downstairs and stands in the doorway.

-"I'll be back in a few hours," she says, "remember what I had said to you earlier."
+"I'll be back in a few hours," she says, "remember what I said to you earlier."

 "You know why," I explain, "Dinah learned Welsh when she was small and became fluent.
-Besides, it is good that she has it because we're going to need the money until mother and father come back."
+Besides, it is good that she has it because we'll need the money until Mother and Father come home."

-"When do you think they will come back?"
+"When do you suppose they will come back?"
 She asks.

 "Soon, hopefully."

 Ruby and I spend the rest of the evening rather peacefully.
 Ruby was out working in her garden while I would hang up laundry to dry in the small backyard.
 I finish my homework and work on some embroidery as well.
-We spent the final minutes lounging in the parlour, and Dinah finally came home from her work.
-Ruby and I get ready for bed, and after Ruby is asleep, I go downstairs in my nightgown with a candle to see Dinah sitting at the dining table, staring silently down onto a pile of papers.
+We spend the final minutes lounging in the parlour, and Dinah finally comes home from work.
+Ruby and I get ready for bed, and after Ruby is asleep, I go downstairs in my nightgown with a candle to see Dinah sitting at the dining table, staring silently down at a pile of papers.

 "Dinah?"
 I ask as I approach the table.
 I set down the candle and sit next to her.